johannesboyne/gofakes3/README.md

 [![Codecov](https://codecov.io/gh/johannesboyne/gofakes3/branch/master/graph/badge.svg)](https://codecov.io/gh/johannesboyne/gofakes3)

 ![Logo](/GoFakeS3.png)

 # AWS (GOFAKE)S3

-AWS S3 fake server and testing library for extensive S3 test integrations.
+AWS S3 fake server and testing library for comprehensive S3 integration testing.
-Either by running a test-server, e.g. for testing of AWS Lambda functions accessing S3.
-Or, to have a simple and convencience S3 mock- and test-server.
+This tool can be used to run a test server, for example, to support testing AWS Lambda functions that interact with S3.
+It also serves as a straightforward and convenient S3 mock and test server for various development needs.

-## What to use it for?

-We're using it for the local development of S3 dependent Lambda functions, to test AWS S3 golang implementations and access, and to test browser based direct uploads to S3 locally.
+## Intended Use

+**GOFAKE)S3** is primarily designed for:
+- Local development of S3-dependent AWS Lambda functions.
+- Testing implementations with AWS S3 access.
+- Facilitating browser-based direct uploads to S3 in a local testing environment.

-## What not to use it for?
+## When Not to Use (GOFAKE)S3?

-Please don't use gofakes3 as a production service.
-The intended use case for gofakes3 is currently to facilitate testing.
-It's not meant to be used for safe, persistent access to production data at the moment.

-There's no reason we couldn't set that as a stretch goal at a later date, but it's a long way down the road, especially while we have so much of the API left to implement; breaking changes are inevitable.
+**(GOFAKE)S3** should not be used as a production service.
+Its primary purpose is to aid in development and testing:
+- **(GOFAKE)S3** is not designed for production-level data storage or handling.
+- It lacks the robustness required for safe, persistent access to production data.
+- The tool is still under development with significant portions of the AWS S3 API yet to be implemented.
+Consequently, breaking changes are expected.

-In the meantime, there are more battle-hardened solutions for production workloads out there, some of which are listed in the "Similar Notable Projects" section below.
+For production environments, consider more established solutions.
+Some recommended alternatives can be found in the "Similar Notable Projects" section below.

 ## How to use it?